-Continuous assessment is a main strand in the conceptual framework of the Teacher Preparation Program at Campbellsville University.
-New Teacher Standards IV (assessment) and V (reflection) are intertwined within the concept of continuous assessment.
+Continuous assessment is a main strand in the conceptual framework of the Educator Preparation Program at Campbellsville University.
+Initial Teacher Standards 5 (assessment) and 7 (reflection) are intertwined within the concept of continuous assessment.
 There is widespread consensus within the School of Education that assessment should be multi-dimensional and on-going, demonstrate various types of assessment from traditional to authentic performance, and be complementary to the Teacher Preparation Program.

 The Continuous Assessment Plan has four candidate assessment points (CAPs)